kkirby16/portfolio-website/README.md

 ## Overview:

-Includes sections for "about", "projects", "blogs", and "contact".
+Includes sections for "About", "Projects", "Blogs", and "Contact".
 My contact information is also included.

 ## Built with: